School Cord Shorts: Country Trends

 Figure 1.--Several English prep schools had uniforms with cord shorts, usually grey shorts.
 The shade of grey often varied widely--primarily because of washing.

-Cord shorts were most common in English schools.
+We norice corduroy shorts being worn to school in Europe.
+Cord shorts seem the most common in English schools where some schools adopted them as part of a school uniform.
 For some reason we seem them worn more in the private than the state schools, at least by the 1970s, we are not sure about earlier.
-While perhaps more common in English schools than elsewhere, we do note them being worn at schools in some other countries as well.
-They were also worn in Belgium, France, the Nertherlands, Scotland, and other countries.
-HBC has not noted them in former British colonies like Australia, New Zealand, and South Africa.
+While perhaps more common in English schools than elsewhere, we do note them being worn at schools in several other countries as well.
+They were worn in Belgium, France, the Nertherlands, Scotland, and other countries.
+HBC has not noted them in former British colonies like Australia, New Zealand, and South Africa where Nritish styles were often adopted.

 Belgium